Year of entry 2024

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
 To find out more, read Language for Science (6 weeks) and Language for Science: General Science (10 weeks).

-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply

-If you're unsure about the application process, contact the admissions team for help.
+If you're still unsure about the application process, contact the admissions team for help.

-If you have more questions specific to the course, you may find our FAQs helpful.International students
+If you have more questions specific to the course, you may find our FAQs helpful.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

 This course is taught by

 School of Geography Postgraduate Admissions Team

 For fees information for international taught postgraduate students, read Masters fees.